pipe-cd/pipecd/cmd/pipecd/README.md

 ## How to run Control Plane locally

-1. Start running a Kubernetes cluster
+1. Start running a Kubernetes cluster (If you don't have any Kubernetes cluster to use)

     ``` console
     make kind-up